 No, individuals are not eligible.
 Only nonprofit or governmental organizations are eligible to receive grants.

 Grants will not be made to: individuals; fundraising events or celebrations; political or lobbying organizations; fraternal, athletic or social organizations; organizations that do not directly serve Arkansas; religious organizations for religious purposes; capital or endowment of organizations; proposals that are principally for construction of facilities or purchase of large equipment; or for attendance at conferences.
 In making grants, please note that the Foundation disfavors funding of “indirect costs.”
 Therefore, when applying, please omit “indirect costs” from your request and budget.
 Because of the availability of funding in Arkansas from the Tobacco Settlement, the Foundation will not fund proposals that are principally tobacco-related.
 Also, any organization that has received Foundation funding for a specific program for a total of two years is not eligible to reapply for subsequent funding for the same program.

-Applications must be submitted electronically using the online application system, by midnight July 16, 2018.
+The application period opens on January 1, 2022 and applications must be submitted electronically using the online application system, by midnight July 15, 2022.
 Paper applications will not be accepted.
 Specific grant application requirements are found in the Grant Guidelines section.

-For calendar year 2018, the Blue & You Foundation will conduct a round of grant making which will be completed before December 31, 2018.
-The deadline for online submission of electronic applications in 2018 is midnight July 16, 2018.
+The Blue & You grant application period for 2021 has now ended.
+For calendar year 2022, the Blue & You Foundation will conduct a round of grant making which will be completed before December 31, 2022.
+The application period opens on January 1, 2022 and the deadline for online submission of electronic applications in 2022 is midnight July 15, 2022.